Graduate Student Directory

 UCHRI Working Group (Coastal Ecologies) (2022-2023)

-Beall Fellow, University of Oregon (2015-17)
+Beall Fellowship, University of Oregon (2015-17)

-Summer Undergraduate Research Fellow, UC Berkeley (2011)
+Summer Undergraduate Research Fellowship, UC Berkeley (2011)

 Selected Publications

 "Love the Killjoy."
 In Millennial Feminism at Work, edited by Jane Juffer.
-New York, Cornell University Press, Nov 2021.
+New York: Cornell University Press, Nov 2021.

 "Upcycling."
 In In, From & With: Exploring Collaborative Survival, preface by Anna Tsing, edited by Grace Denis.
-Berlin, Circadian Books, March 2021.
+Berlin: Circadian Books, March 2021.

 "On the Meaning of Home in a More-than-Human World."
 In Lady Science, 24 Nov 2020.